-Provides two working modes: GPSA (general purpose spectrum analyzer) and RTSA (real-time spectrum analyzer).
+Provides two working modes: GPSA and RTSA.

 Note: In different working modes, the functions of the keys on the front panel may be different.
-Press Help to display the help information of the current working mode.
+Press Help to dis play the help information of the current working mode.
 If you need help information for other modes, exit the help interface first.
 Then select the desired working mode and obtain the corresponding help information.